 - Cllr Pip Rideout (Fire and Rescue Authority Member)

 Head of Financial Services & Treasurer of the Fire and Rescue Authority, Ian Cotter is present at Board meetings to provide professional advice

 The role of our Local Pension Board

-The role of our Local Pensions Board is to ensure that the firefighters’ pensions schemes are properly managed.
+The role of our Local Pension Board is to ensure that the firefighters’ pensions schemes are properly managed.

 It provides scrutiny of decisions made by the Service in order to provide more assurance to taxpayers and scheme members.
 It is required to assist the Fire and Rescue Authority in reviewing how the Firefighters’ Pension and Compensation Schemes work locally, and allows the Board to look at the systems underpinning the local administration of the scheme, and how decisions are made.

 - Managing risks and ensuring there are adequate internal controls;